Two possibilities for Ontario: hybrids and dedicated sites

 Stay in touch by signing-up for updates, and please provide your postal code so we know you’re from the Perth area.

-The Haliburton Highlands Green Burial Society (HHGBS) has tirelessly been advocating for green burial options within all four of the County’s Townships.
-There’s a possibility a hybrid at St. Stephen’s Anglican Church Cemetery has been approved!
+The Haliburton Highlands Green Burial Society (HHGBS) has tirelessly been advocating for green burial options within all four of the County’s Townships, and a hybrid at St. Stephen’s Anglican Church Cemetery has been approved!
 There are a few more t’s to cross, but it’s slated to open in the spring or summer of 2024.

 HHGBS championed the case for winter burial and St. Stephen’s will offer burial year round.
 We hope other cemeteries in Algonquin Highlands will follow St. Stephen’s lead with natural burial all year round.Follow the Haliburton Highlands Green Burial Society: FacebookAnd get in touch with Terry Moore, president of HHGBS at [email protected]